suhaspete/NITK_HACKATHON/README.md

 # NITK_HACKATHON

 ##1
-JARVIS - Your Personal Assistant
+JARVIS - Your Personal Assistant 🤖
-Overview
+Welcome to JARVIS, your very own personal assistant!
+Inspired by the iconic AI from the Marvel universe, JARVIS is designed to help you with general knowledge queries, math calculations, science questions, and more.
+Whether you interact with it through voice commands or a chat interface, JARVIS is here to make your life easier. 🚀

-JARVIS is a voice-activated personal assistant that leverages speech recognition, text-to-speech synthesis, and the WolframAlpha API to provide intelligent responses to user queries.
-It is designed to mimic the functionality of a virtual assistant, allowing users to interact with it naturally through voice or text.
+Features ✨

-Key Features
+🎤 Voice Recognition: Converts your spoken words into text using Google Speech Recognition.

-Voice Recognition: Converts spoken words into text using Google Speech Recognition.
+🔊 Text-to-Speech: Speaks responses back to you using Google Text-to-Speech (gTTS).

-Text-to-Speech: Converts text responses into spoken words using Google Text-to-Speech (gTTS).
+🧠 WolframAlpha Integration: Fetches accurate answers to your queries using the WolframAlpha API.

-WolframAlpha Integration: Fetches answers to user queries using the WolframAlpha computational knowledge engine.
+💬 Chat Interface: A sleek and modern chat interface for text-based interaction.

-Chat Interface: Provides a user-friendly interface for interaction (optional frontend).
+🎨 Responsive Design: Works seamlessly on all devices (desktop, tablet, mobile).

-Real-Time Interaction: Processes user input and responds in real-time.
+How It Works 🛠️
 System Architecture
-The system consists of three main components:
+JARVIS consists of three main components:

 Frontend (Optional): A web-based chat interface built with HTML, Bootstrap, and JavaScript.